TiaLow/learning-journal/01-learning-reflections.md

 *I've also worked many jobs at this point in my life and been a part of many different work environments.
 I've worked by myself, I've worked in teams, I've worked with friends and I've also learned how to work with people I find difficult.
 I think my experience with people will help me in this new endeavor as well.*

 #### Thursday, June 4

+*I have many motivations for learning!
+Some are more general and existential, and others more specific to this new learning adventure.*

+*One of the ways I find purpose in life is through the belief that a big part of the reason for it is to learn and (try) to understand as much as we can about the people, cultures, environment and world around us.
+To travel to try to better understand other humans and their cultures, in order to better understand ourselves and our significance.
+This feeds my curiosity and my love of learning.*

+*More specifically, I have a few motivators for starting these courses and trying to learn computer programming.
+I'd like to have the skills that will open the door on other opportunities in the future.
+After working many jobs that didn't challenge me, I'd like to be in an industry and career where I'm always challenged to learn new things by my peers and individually.
+And in fact, **must** always learn new things in order to stay relevant!
+It seems you can never really top out in this industry.
+I'd like to set myself up for better potential to work remotely so that I can do the type of slow traveling that I enjoy.
+And to be perfectly honest, I'd like to have the type of earning potential to be able to keep up with the **obscenely** expensive and rising costs of living, specifically healthcare, in this country.*